Gapless topological phases and symmetry-enriched quantum criticality: Classifying G -enriched CFTs in 1+1d

 Here, $K$ is the stiffness or Luttinger liquid parameter (sometimes one instead speaks of the compactification radius\footnote{This name arises due to the rescaled field $\tilde \theta \equiv \sqrt{K} \theta$ being $2\pi r_c$-periodic.} $r_c = \sqrt{K}$).
 There is thus a one-parameter family of compact boson CFTs with a duality $K \leftrightarrow \frac{1}{4K}$ which interchanges the two fields.
 Particularly important are the primary vertex operators $e^{\pm i(m \varphi + n \theta)}$ which have scaling dimension $\Delta_{m,n} = m^2 K + n^2/(4K)$ (and conformal spin $s_{m,n}=mn$).
 These vertex operators are local if and only if $n,m \in \mathbb Z$.

 To see how the $\mathbb Z_2 \times \mathbb Z_2$ symmetry acts in this field theory, it is useful to use a lattice-continuum correspondence.
 Let us consider the XY-chain $H_{XY} = -\sum_n(X_n X_{n+1} + Y_n Y_{n+1})$: this can be mapped to free fermions, allowing for a straight-forward continuum limit of the lattice model, which ends up with the compact boson CFT where $K=r_c= 1$, also called the \emph{free Dirac CFT}.
 This route gives a direct relationship between lattice operators and operators of the CFT \cite{Affleck88b,Sachdev01,Giamarchi04}.
 For instance, the generator of the on-site lattice $U(1)$ symmetry, $Z_n$, maps to the generator in the continuum, $\partial_x \varphi$.
 Similarly useful correspondences are $X_n \sim \cos \theta$ and $Y_n \sim \sin \theta$.
-From such relations---and from knowing how the symmetries act on the lattice operators---we can infer that $R_x$, $R_y$ and $R_z$ act in the continuum as
+From such relations---and from knowing how the symmetries act on the lattice operators---we can infer that $R_x$, $R_y$ and $R_z$ act in the continuum as\footnote{In Appendix~\ref{app:core} we show that up to relabeling the CFT fields, this is the only $\mathbb Z_2\times \mathbb Z_2$ action on the $\varphi,\theta$ fields of the compact boson CFT.}

 (Note that $R_z = R_xR_y$, as required.)
 Enforcing these symmetries constrains the possible perturbations of the CFT.
 In fact, only two relevant operators commute with this symmetry, namely the vertex operators\footnote{On the lattice, these correspond to $X_n X_{n+1} - Y_n Y_{n+1}$ and $(-1)^n (X_n X_{n+1} + Y_n Y_{n+1})$, respectively.} $\cos(2\theta)$ and $\cos(\varphi)$ with scaling dimension $\Delta =1<2$ at $K=1$.
 Hence, this $\mathbb Z_2 \times \mathbb Z_2$-enriched $c=1$ CFT has \emph{codimension two}.
 For example, $\sin(2\theta)$---which is also relevant---is odd under $R_x$ and is thus forbidden\footnote{The lattice-continuum correpondence is $X_n Y_{n+1} + Y_n X_{n+1} \sim \sin(2\theta)$.}.
 We note that $\pm \cos(2\theta)$ drives to $I_x$ and $I_y$, whereas $\pm\cos(\varphi)$ drives to the trivial and Haldane phase; this is consistent with the red dot in Fig.~\ref{fig:classificationB}(a) and (b).